Watson got to such an advanced state already that it’s being used to answer questions for medical purposes

-Before the presentation, an IBM employee told us an interesting fact regarding Watson’s technology: Watson got to such an advanced state already that it’s being used to answer questions for medical purposes.
+That's what an IBM employee told us before the presentation regarding Watson’s technology.
 In this process, Watson will answer medical questions by searching through a huge register of information.
 After analyzing all the information on the subject, Watson will prompt the answer that is most likely to be true.
-Keep in mind that such technologies are only being used as an advisory system, which means that it is never be used to perform a diagnosis, but rather to confirm a diagnosis that was already given by a professional.
+Until now, Watson is only being used as an advisory system, which means that it can only be used to confirm a diagnosis that was already given by a professional, and never to actually give a diagnosis.
 However, Watson’s technology can be used autonomously when it comes to tasks that are solely based on answering a question.
 But that’s enough on Watson for now, let’s talk Blockchain hackathons and IBM’s keynotes on how to win one!

 What is a hackathon?